W. E. B. Du Bois: Personal life

 As a widower, Du Bois married Shirley Graham (m.
 1951, d.
 1977), an author, playwright, composer, and activist.
 She brought her son David Graham to the marriage.
 David grew close to Du Bois and took his stepfather's name; he also worked for African-American causes.

-The historian David Levering Lewis wrote that Du Bois engaged in several extramarital relationships.
+Du Bois engaged in several lengthy extramarital relationships.

 Religion

 Although Du Bois attended a New England Congregational church as a child, he abandoned organized religion while at Fisk College.
 As an adult, Du Bois described himself as agnostic and a freethinker, with one biographer concluding that Du Bois was virtually an atheist.
-Some analysts place Du Bois' "religious voice" alongside irreligious black thinkers such as Ralph Ellison, Zora Neale Hurston, and James Baldwin.
+Some analysts place Du Bois's "religious voice" alongside irreligious black thinkers such as Ralph Ellison, Zora Neale Hurston, and James Baldwin.

 When asked to lead public prayers, Du Bois would refuse.
 In his 1968 autobiography, Du Bois wrote:

 When I became head of a department at Atlanta, the engagement was held up because again I balked at leading in prayer ...
 I flatly refused again to join any church or sign any church creed. ...
 I think the greatest gift of the Soviet Union to modern civilization was the dethronement of the clergy and the refusal to let religion be taught in the public schools.

 Du Bois was a critic of religion in general, and American churches in particular, whom he characterised as being the most discriminatory of all institutions on Earth.
 He also provocatively linked African-American Christianity to indigenous African religions, and characterized the practice of allowing children to learn "so-called religious [truths]", which they will later recognise as false, as a "moral disaster".
 While he did acknowledge the beneficial role of black Christianity religion as a "basic rock" and "anchor" for African-American communities, he mainly disparaged African-American churches and clergy because he felt they did not adequately support the goals of racial equality and otherwise hindered activists' efforts.

-Although Du Bois did not have any religious beliefs, he writings were influenced by his reading of religious texts and frequently used religious symbology for its rhetorical effect and persuasive power.
+Although Du Bois did not have any religious beliefs, his writings were influenced by his reading of religious texts and frequently used religious symbology for its rhetorical effect and persuasive power.
 Many contemporaries viewed him as a "prophet" of African-American liberation.
 His 1904 prose poem, "Credo", was written in the style of a religious creed and widely read by the African-American community.
-Moreover, Du Bois, both in his own fiction and in stories published in The Crisis, often drew analogies between the lynchings of African Americans and the crucifixion of Jesus.
+Du Bois, both in his own fiction and in stories published in The Crisis, often drew analogies between the lynchings of African Americans and the crucifixion of Jesus.
 Between 1920 and 1940, Du Bois shifted from overt black messiah symbolism to more subtle messianic language.